 Really all a tour group is giving you is transport to the location and do a little legwork in the booking.
-A passport for all the attractions is $72 and basic entry to the center and Arizona memorial is Free.
-Take this into consideration when looking at their prices and see if their markup is worth the Ride their and the legwork.
+A passport for all the attractions is $89.99 and basic entry to the center and Arizona memorial is Free.
+Take this into consideration when looking at their prices and see if their markup is worth the Ride there and the legwork.

 Visiting Pearl Harbor Tips and Advice

 Parking at the Visitors Center is FREE and plentiful.

 No Bag Policy

 The Park Service has implemented a NO-BAG policy and is very strict on enforcing it!
 This really is a complete no bags at all policy. even small bags such as camera bags and handbags will not be allowed in.